Skip to Content

 Can a Father Get Custody of His Child in Florida?

 Although it’s rare for either parent to get sole custody in Florida, it is still possible.
-For a father to get full custody, he must prove that giving parental responsibility to the mother wouldn’t be in the child’s best interests.
+For a father to get full custody, he must prove that giving parental responsibility to the mother would not be in the child’s best interests.

 Can a Mother Keep the Child Away From the Father in Florida?

 All mothers instantly get parental rights to their children at birth in FL.
-A DNA paternity test grants a father custody and visitation rights.
-However, custody laws in Florida for unmarried parents state that both parents share equal custody rights.
+A DNA paternity test grants a father certain custody and visitation rights.
+However, custody laws in Florida for unmarried parents state that both parents share equal custody rights once paternity is established.

 How to File for Temporary Custody in Florida

-Filing for temporary custody in Florida involves a series of legal steps to ensure the safety and well-being of a child on a short-term basis.
+Filing for temporary custody in Florida involves a series of legal steps to seek orders that address the safety and well-being of a child on a short-term basis.
 Here is a general guide on how to file for temporary custody:

-Consulting with a Naples child custody attorney in Florida is highly recommended when seeking temporary custody to ensure all legal requirements are met and your case is presented effectively in court.
+Consulting with a Naples child custody attorney in Florida is highly recommended when seeking temporary custody so you understand the local procedures at the Collier County and Lee County courthouses and comply with all filing requirements.

 Determining Parenting Plans in Florida